 If you’d prefer to use corn kernels over corn on the cob, simply melt some butter in a cast iron skillet set over high heat.
 Add the corn and allow it to cook, undisturbed, for 3-5 minutes, until it begins to char.
 Season with salt and cumin, stir, and repeat until the corn is blackened in spots.

 Follow the remaining recipe as listed in the card.
+You can even do the same with canned corn!

 Can Corn Salad Be Made Ahead Of Time?
 How Long Will It Last?